-For a discussion of the fundamental data types, refer to Chapter 3, "Choosing Data Types."
+For a discussion of the fundamental data types, refer to Chapter 3, "Choosing Data Types," on page 3-1.

 Predefined Data Types

 The database server provides the predefined data types, just as it provides the fundamental data types.
 However, the predefined data types have certain characteristics in common with the extended data types.